fernardz/EspnFantasyRecap/README.md

 # AUTOMATIC MARKDOWN POST GENERATION FOR FANTASY FOOTBALL USING ESPN API

 Trying to keep people engaged in my fantasy football league is an ongoing struggle.
-Because of this I started a ghost blog to have some weekly posts go out to generate some engagement from the other league members.
+Because of this I started a ghost blog on for my league to have some weekly posts go out to generate some engagement from the other league members.
 I also did not want to spend a lot of time writing posts every week so I figured automating the data gathering aspect and making a few predictions using ESPN's _API_ (which is undocumented for whatever reason) would be a good way to go.

 ## ESPN API
 As I mentioned before ESPN fantasy does have a fantasy football API, but it is not really documented and changes quite often (just a few days ago they added pagination to their results breaking a bunch of code).
 However as of this writing (2/10/2021) the following endpoint works and is what I used.